Create Joy and Happiness For Yourself and Others!

 "Believe in the power of attracting good things and good people into your life."

 About the Church of Happiness...self-funded and run by a philanthropist.
 Not a 501(c)3 charitable organization.
-We pay tax on all income but answer to no one and don't request donations.
+We pay tax on all income or profit (There is none, we help people.)
 Our mission is simply to spread peace and happiness.
 Life doesn't have to be so hard when you understand that you can manifest (create) your own happiness with happy, positive thought and actions.
+Negative thought, words and actions block the path to happiness.
+Smile and say happy things!
+Spread joy!
+Share your success and your cash!
+Tip your gas station attendant!
+The Church of Happiness was created by Ted Anderson